Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-12/_posts/2001-01-02-HTML5-AudioVideo.md

 });
 </script>

+Did you get it?
+Yes?
 Great work!
 Keep it up!

 ## Changes with jQuery

+We can do the same thing in jQuery like this:

 ```javascript
 $(document).ready(function(){